megaconfidence/open-song-database/README.md

 ### Miscellaneous Notes
-1. API `TOKEN` is sent to the registered email address
+1. API `Key` is sent to the registered email address
 2. The maximum number for the `limit` query parameter is 20.
 Any value greater than this defaults to 20
 3. The maximum number of request per IP is 1000 within a 24 hour period